jjk-dev/qwiklabs-challenge-lab-gcp/Challenge-Lab/14341_Build-and-Optimize-Data-Warehouses-with-BigQuery.md

 # Build and Optimize Data Warehouses with BigQuery: [Challenge Lab](https://www.qwiklabs.com/focuses/14341?parent=catalog)

 ## Challenge scenario
-You are now asked to help a newly formed development team with some of
+You

-- Create a bucket for storing the photographs.
+- Create

 Some standards you should follow:
-- Create all resources in the **us-east1** region and **us-east1-b** zone, unless otherwise directed.
+- Create

 ### Task 1: Create a table partitioned by date